 - Your infant was fed Similac, Enfamil, or another bovine milk-based formula

 - Your infant was diagnosed with NEC, gut rot, or dead bowel

 If you have any questions, contact us.
-We will review your case confidentially and assist you with any concerns you may have.
-If your infant developed NEC after being fed a formula that the manufacturer should have known would cause serious health risks to premature infants, you deserve compensation for pain and suffering you and your baby have gone through.
-The NEC lawsuit attorneys at Hach & Rose, LLP are ready to assist you with your lawsuit.
+We will review your case confidentially and assist you with any concerns.
+If your infant developed NEC after being fed a formula that the manufacturer should have known would cause serious health risks to premature infants, you deserve compensation for the pain and suffering you and your baby have gone through.
+The NEC lawsuit attorneys at Hach & Rose, LLP are ready to assist you.
 We will identify the party liable for your baby’s illness, estimate the damages you are owed, and we will not rest until you receive the compensation you deserve.
-Read more about the NEC lawsuit on our website here, and contact us for a free, no risk consultation.
+Read more about the NEC lawsuit on our website here, and contact us for a free, no-risk consultation.